 Having well-established, crystal clear criteria is crucial for building high-quality relationships with renters.
-Well-defined criteria can help strengthen the landlord-resident relationship and stop the renter from feeling discriminated against for any reason.
+Well-defined criteria can help strengthen and stop the renter from feeling discriminated against for any reason.
 Here are a few core components you should have on your list when determining whether a renter qualifies for your property:

 Stable employment: The longer a potential renter has worked with the same company or at least in the same career, the better.
 This isn’t just a sign that they’ll be able to pay rent on time, but also an indicator that they may renew their lease.

 Clean background check: (Please note: At least ; read up on the laws in your county and state before proceeding.)
 If an applicant comes back with a clean background check, that's a good sign - but keep in mind background checks don't give you the full picture of a potential resident's eligibility.
 A background check is just one part of a process that should include a number of qualifying steps:

 What’s the best way to qualify potential renters?